uccross/skyhookdm-arrow/cpp/src/arrow/adapters/arrow-rados-cls/README.md

 ### Client side - C++

-* `arrow/dataset/file_rados_parquet.h`: This file contains the definitions of 3 APIs.
+* `cpp/src/arrow/dataset/file_rados_parquet.h`: This file contains the definitions of 3 APIs.
 The `RadosCluster` , `DirectObjectAccess`, and the `RadosParquetFileFormat`.
 The `RadosCluster` API helps create a connection to the Ceph cluster and provides a handle to the cluster that can be passed around.
 The `DirectObjectAccess` API provides abstractions for converting filenames in CephFS to object IDs in the Object store and allows interacting with the objects directly.
 The `RadosParquetFileFormat` API takes in the direct object access construct as input and contains the logic of pushing down scans to the underlying objects that make up a file.

-* `arrow/dataset/rados.h`: Contains a wrapper for the `librados` SDK for exposing `librados` methods like `init2`, `connect`, `stat`, `ioctx_create`, and `exec` which are required for establishing the connection to the Ceph cluster and for operating on objects directly.
+* `cpp/src/arrow/dataset/rados.h`: Contains a wrapper for the `librados` SDK for exposing `librados` methods like `init2`, `connect`, `stat`, `ioctx_create`, and `exec` which are required for establishing the connection to the Ceph cluster and for operating on objects directly.

-* `arrow/dataset/rados_utils.h`: Contains utility functions for (de)serializing query options, query results, etc. Currently, we serialize all the expressions and schemas into a `ceph::bufferlist`, but in a later release, we plan to use a Flatbuffer schema for making the scan options more scalable.
+* `cpp/src/arrow/dataset/rados_utils.h`: Contains utility functions for (de)serializing query options, query results, etc. Currently, we serialize all the expressions and schemas into a `ceph::bufferlist`, but in a later release, we plan to use a Flatbuffer schema for making the scan options more scalable.

 ### Client side - Python

-TODO
+* `python/pyarrow/_rados.pyx/_rados.pxd`: Contains Cython bindings to the `RadosParquetFileFormat` C++ API.

+* `python/pyarrow/rados.py`: This file contains the definition of the `SplittedParquetWriter`.
+It is completely implemented in Python.

 ### Storage side

-* `arrow/adapters/arrow-rados-cls/cls_arrow.cc`: Contains the Rados objclass functions and APIs for interacting with objects in the OSDs.
+* `cpp/src/arrow/adapters/arrow-rados-cls/cls_arrow.cc`: Contains the Rados objclass functions and APIs for interacting with objects in the OSDs.
 Also, it includes a `RandomAccessObject` API to give a random access file view of objects for allowing operations like reading byte ranges, seeks, tell, etc.

 # Setting up the development environment